 Building the Window Boxes

 The finished window box pictured here is 52” long.
 I decided to make the window box extend 2” longer than the window on each side.
-The boards I used included two 1”x4” pressure treated boards (10’ length each), and one 1”x6” (6’ length).
+The boards I used included two 1”x4” pressure treated boards (each 10’ long), and one 1”x6” (6’ long).
 I cut all the boards to 52” length.
 This created four 1”x4” boards that are 52” and one 1”x6” board that was also 52” in length.
 I also used small 1”x2” pieces to use as braces inside of the window box.
 This adds extra strength and also prevents the boards from warping.

 Using a table saw, my dad cut the edges of the front boards with the blade tilted 15°.
 In the picture below I’ve marked which boards you need to cut on an angle to create this look.